leaselabsco/test-engineer/README.md

 ### Side Notes - For the purposes of this assessment
   - You are not subject to only what is asked.
 Add anything you need to make the solution more complete.
   - You do not necessarily need any additional external tools other than your rest API gem and testing gems (Rspec..etc)
   - No additional tables/migrations are needed.
+Focus on feature-function completeness with given data.
   - You can write everything you need to, using Ruby.
   - There are no user logins needed for this assessment.
   - You do not have to focus on additional styling or additional javascript.